 In all seriousness though, this trip was my favorite weekend I’ve had in the Philippines.
 I was given the privilege of becoming acquainted with the most unique people you could meet.
 I was taken in and accepted as a Kuya and friend.

 I learned archery and got to buy an authentic Aeta bow and arrow set.
 I got to take on some beautiful views amongst the landscape.
 And, I got to aid in reforestation efforts in a land that desperately needed it.
 We ended the trip by relaxing on the beach for a short stint and then finished the night off with some cards and drinks.

-Learn more about the Tribes & Treks Tour at San Felipe, Zambales here.
+Learn more about the Tribes & Treks Experience at San Felipe, Zambales here.

 In partnership with the local government of San Felipe, Zambales and The Circle Hostel, Zambales